aLiehrmann/MsFPOP_paper/README.md

 (1) R scripts to compare the runtime of Ms.FPOP, Ms.PELT, FPOP, PELT.

-    => To reproduce Figure 1 and Figure 3 you should look at runtime_cmp_gr.R
-       and runtime_cmp_al.R in the R repository.
+    => To reproduce Figure 1, Figure 3 and Figure D.8 you should look at runtime_cmp_gr.R and runtime_cmp_al.R in the R repository.

 (2) R script to compare the runtime of sampling strategies of future changepoint
     candidates in Ms.FPOP.